tkerby/flipperzero-firmware-wPlugins/README.md

 - Notifications when hit
 - Animations
 - overall improvement and game immersion
+- Multiplayer battles using native capabilities such as IR, SubGhz, NFC, etc.

 # Known Issues
 - Currently researching how to get pokemon name to display when in battle